Fucked Up: Early career: 2001–2007

-2008–present
+2008–2022

 On October 9, 2008, the band returned to MTV Live, this time performing in the men's washroom.
 Once again, the band (and their fans) caused a large amount of damage, destroying the ceiling, spray painting walls and knocking over amps and a motorcycle which was brought into the washroom as a prop.
 Fans, who were told beforehand to stay out of the washroom and to watch from outside the door, rushed the doors and joined in the destruction the band had already started.
 The band was supposed to play three songs but were stopped after the first song as MTV was not aware of the destruction the band had planned and were concerned about the safety of the band, audience and crew.

-On October 10 Abraham blogged about the performance on the MTV Live website, saying the bathroom performance was "f**king out of control terrifying."
+On October 10, Abraham blogged about the performance on the MTV Live website, saying the bathroom performance was "f**king out of control terrifying."

 The band signed to Matador Records in Spring of 2008.
 That summer, Matador reissued the "Year Of The Pig" 12-inch single.
 This time it came out with additional formats including a series of three 7-inches, for the US, UK and Japan respectively, each with a different edit of the A-side and a new B-side.
 A CDEP compiled all the versions from the various vinyl versions.
 The band toured extensively in the UK behind this release, following it with a trip up the West Coast.

 On October 7, 2008, Matador released Fucked Up's second album, The Chemistry Of Common Life.
 The album received near-universal critical acclaim from publications such as the NME, The New York Times, Blender, Pitchfork, Alternative Press, Q Magazine, and would later go on to win the 2009 Polaris Music Prize.
 The band toured the Eastern US in October, including a much-covered 12-hour long show on the Bowery in New York on October 14.
 They were joined by musical guests including Ezra Koenig of Vampire Weekend, Moby, John Joseph of the Cro-Mags, members of Endless Boogie, Les Savy Fav, Dinosaur Jr., and others.